rubocop/rubocop/manual/development.md

 # Development

 This section of the documentation will teach you how to develop new cops.
+We'll start with generating a cop template and then we'll address the various aspects of its implementation (interacting with the AST, auto-correct, configuration) and testing.

 ## Add a new cop

-Use a rake task to generate a cop template.
+Use the bundled rake task `new_cop` to generate a cop template:

 ```sh
 $ bundle exec rake 'new_cop[Department/Name]'